 Proposal to offer a conditional 2 year lease extension to Spark:York for 17-21 Piccadilly

-Decision Maker: Decision Session - Executive Member for Finance and Performance, Executive Member for Finance and Performance
+Decision Maker: Decision Session - Executive Member for Finance and Major Projects, Executive Member for Finance and Performance

 Decision status: Decision Made

 Is subject to call in?: No

 Purpose of Report: To set out a proposal to extend the existing short term lease of 17-21 Piccadilly to Spark:York for a further 2 years until the site is ready for redevelopment as part of the Castle Gateway regeneration.

 The lease will be conditional upon compliance with the existing planning permission and also to the agreement of an extended planning permission by the Local Planning Authority.

 The proposed lease extension will maintain the benefits of the existing lease to create footfall and economic vibrancy within the Castle Gateway area and continue to provide start up business development space for SMEs in the city centre until the site is ready for redevelopment.

 The Executive Member will be asked to approve the conditional 2 year extension of the Spark:York lease.

 Resolved: That the following was confirmed by the Executive Member for Finance and Performance: